 New goals for biological diversity

 The Swedish Forest Industries Federation’s starting point is that the forest should be managed in such a way that all naturally occurring species can survive and thrive in the forest landscape.
-The results shown in the report motivate Federation members to agree on new goals.
-By 2030 the area of old forests, the area of broadleaf-dominated forest, the volume of dead wood and the timber stock of large trees should increase by a further 10 per cent each as a minimum.
+The results shown in the 2020 report motivated Federation members to agree on new goals.
+By 2030, the area of old forests, the area of broadleaf-dominated forest, the volume of dead wood and the timber stock of large trees should increase by a further 10 per cent each at a minimum.

 “We’re focusing on biological diversity in forestry.
 I hope the report will help to make the discussion about the state of the forest more nuanced and fact-based.
 With greater knowledge, we can bring about a more meaningful discussion regarding forestry’s contribution to sustainable development,” says Viveka Beckeman, Director General of the Swedish Forest Industries Federation.